-Property and equipment are carried on the basis of cost.
+Property and equipment are recorded on a historical cost basis.
 Depreciation of property and equipment is computed using the straight-line method over their estimated useful lives.
 Maintenance and repairs of depreciable assets are charged against earnings as incurred.
 When properties are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the accounts and gains or losses are credited or charged to earnings.
+Property and equipment is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the long-lived asset (group) might not be recoverable.